-Hedgpeth determined that she could change the misperception about the “lack of local” by grouping all California blooms and foliage in a single display in the floral department to make a big statement.
-After several brainstorming sessions with her team, a broader vision emerged for bringing a California Grown flowers campaign to life.
-The team added a large “iron man” sign atop the display that included the CA Grown license plate logo and a locally sourced message.
+She attached the misperception about the “lack of local” by grouping all California blooms and foliage in a single display in the floral department.
+After several brainstorming sessions with her team, a broader vision emerged for bringing a California Grown Flowers campaign to life.
+The team added a large “iron man” sign atop the display that included the CA Grown license plate logo and with a message declaring Nor Cal Safeway as the “largest buyer of CA Grown Flowers.”
 And Hedgpeth implemented her division president’s idea that all the buckets the flowers were displayed in be just as blue as the CA Grown logo.

 “Once we had the merchandising done, it really made an impactful statement.
-The colors of the flowers were more vivid against the blue buckets,” Hedgpeth said.
+The colors of the flowers were more vivid against the blue buckets,” Hedgpeth explained.

 “In our minds, this should be part of our permanent thinking.
-We’ll continue to support local flower farmers and even incorporate American Grown flowers.
+We’ll continue to support California’s flower farmers and even incorporate the Certified American Grown Flower program.
 We want to continue to grow this.
 We have new stores coming in 2018 and 2019 and we’ll continue the campaign in those stores.
 As long as it’s relevant to customers, it’s relevant to us!”